Are you buying or remortgaging?

 Should I opt for a longer or shorter fixed rate mortgage?

-• Opt for a 10 year fixed rate mortgage - You'll likely be able to get a better rate, but your risk of getting stuck at a higher than market rate increases with the length of time over which rates may fall.
+• Opt for a 10 year fixed rate mortgage - You'll likely be able to get a better rate, but your risk of getting stuck at an above-market rate increases with the length of time over which rates may fall.

 Over the course of 10 years (and even 5) you are more likely to face a change of circumstance which necessitates you move.
 In this case you may be able to bring your mortgage with you, but you may not be able to borrow more, and any additional loan could be subject to a very different rate.